nmokey/klein-bottle/docs/index.markdown

 There are a couple ways to think of **orientability**: the formal definition is that it's a property of topological manifolds which permits a consistent sense of clockwise and counterclockwise.
 If you choose a direction of a normal vector and keep assigning normals along the surface, when you loop back around to your starting point the normal vector should still point in the same direction.

+In popular mathematics, a surface that's **non-orientable** is usually descirbed as having onlly one side, partially because that's the most exciting way to put it.

 {% include linkedHeading.html heading = "examples" text="examples of non-orientable manifolds" level=1 %}
 ## möbius strip
 Named after August Ferdinand Möbius.
 ## klein bottle
 Named after Felix Klein.
 It's important to note that klein bottles are 4d manifolds immersed in 3d space so we can visualize them: in their "true form," they have no self-intersection.
 This is where the multivariable calculus comes in: we can use level surfaces to project them into 3d space and try to get a glimpse of what Klein Bottles *should* look like.

+Let's list some amusing, fascinating facts about them:
+- only one side
+- zero volume (perfect for alcohol)
+- actually 4d manifolds

 ## roman surface

 ## real projective planes